ninezerozeronine/chip-computer/sphinx_docs/modules/ram.rst

 Run/Setup Mode
 ^^^^^^^^^^^^^^

-The RAM needs to accesed by the computer while running (run mode) and by the user during setup (setup mode).
+The RAM needs to accessed by the computer while running (run mode) and by the user during setup (setup mode).
 To achieve this, the inputs to:

  - ``input_enable``